David S. Wilson: Legislative accomplishments

-Wilson was born in California and raised in a Christian household.
-He attended Alaska Pacific University, earning a degree in psychology, where he met his wife, Aleta.
-Aleta is a lifelong Alaskan who grew up on the Lower Yukon River.
-Wilson enjoys beekeeping and in 2022, he won first place for his honey at the Alaska State Fair.

 Controversies

 On May 2, 2017, Wilson allegedly slapped Nathaniel Herz of the Alaska Dispatch News during an encounter in the Alaska State Capitol in Juneau.
 The event was recorded by Herz's smartphone as the reporter was questioning Wilson on his reaction to a recent article about a bill proposed by Wilson.
 Herz filed a police report that day.

-On December 12, 2017, The Alaska Office of Special Prosecutions declined to pursue charges against Wasilla Republican Sen. David Wilson for a May incident in which he allegedly slapped Anchorage Daily News reporter Nathaniel Herz.
+On December 12, 2017, the Alaska Office of Special Prosecutions declined to pursue charges against Wilson for a May incident in which he allegedly slapped Anchorage Daily News reporter Nathaniel Herz.
 In a letter Tuesday to Juneau police, Chief Assistant Attorney General Andrew Peterson wrote that it is unlikely the state will be able to prove beyond a reasonable doubt that Wilson acted with the specific intent to harass or annoy Herz, the standard for determining harassment in the second degree.

 Wilson was cleared of sexual harassment claims by a female legislative aide who claimed he placed a cell phone near her legs.
 He was, however, found responsible for retaliatory actions against the person who made the complaint by talking about it.
 Senate President Pete Kelly ordered that Wilson be given a probationary period, during which he would be restricted in travel, demonstrate he knows proper decorum and understands retaliation.